adamsitnik/adamsitnik.github.io/_posts/2017-01-19-the-new-Memory-Diagnoser.md

 {: .center}
 ![Memory Diagnoser - Profiler Verification](/images/memoryDiagnoser_profilerVerification.png)

-Visual Studio Memory Allocation Profiler shows `354 000 064` for `1 000 000` of invocations, which gives us 354 bytes in total.
+Visual Studio Memory Allocation Profiler shows `354 000 064` for `1 000 000` of invocations, which gives us 354 bytes per invocation.
 The difference is 2 bytes which are `0,5649718%` of the total.
 Not bad, but still not perfect.
 Let's say that the new MemoryDiagnoser is **99.5% accurate**.
 Matt Warren [says](https://github.com/dotnet/BenchmarkDotNet/pull/284#issuecomment-266724308) that most probably the [Allocation quantum](https://github.com/dotnet/coreclr/blob/master/Documentation/botr/garbage-collection.md#design-of-allocator) is the reason for that.

 ## How to use it?